 Question: How do I get a Septic Permit?

 Answer: Click HERE to view the septic permitting process.

 Question: Does this home have a septic system permit and where is the system located?

-Answer: You need to contact our office to obtain that information.
-Septic permits are generally filled by the original owners name of the house/lot that installed the septic.
+Answer: Please contact this office.
+Septic permits are generally filed by the original owner's name of the house/lot that installed the septic.
 If there has been more than one owner of the house/lot, please have that information ready when you call our office.

 Question: How do I get a license for a food establishment, cottage food establishment, public accommodations, or tattooing and piercing?